NizarNi/Augmented-Scrum/README.md

 Version 0.1 (Experimental)

 It's called Augmented, not because we are expanding Scrum, it's to signify that softwrae devs practice is now done by hybrid teams, it's AI-Assissted software development.

 The term is inspired from Data augmentation it is the process of artificially generating new data from existing data, primarily to train new machine learning (ML) models.

-In AI-Assissted software development, we are artificially augmenting the velociy of software production of an xFT Team.
+In AI-Assissted software development, we are artificially augmenting the velociy of software production of an xFT Team .
 This leads to new dangers that threatnes software sustainabiliy, thus these concerns needs to be incorportaed in a newAgile framework: Augmented Scrum.

 # The Problem